Types of Vaginal Rejuvenation

 There are functional problems that many women experience that go far beyond just sexual dysfunction and changes in appearance.
 A hernia of the bladder can result in leakage of urine when jumping or sneezing.
 Urine leakage even occurs for some unfortunate women during sexual intercourse.
 Herniation of the rectum results in severe vaginal looseness that decreases sexual sensation for the woman and her partner.
 Some women even have to touch their genitalia in the bathroom to get stool out.
 Herniation of the uterus or intestine can result in pelvic discomfort or pressure that worsens as a woman gets older or just towards the end of the day or during menstrual cycles.
 And pelvic pain and discomfort can obviously have a bad effect on sexual response.
 Who wants to be sexually active if intercourse causes discomfort?

 As a specialist in Female Pelvic Medicine and Reconstructive Surgery (FPMRS), it’s my goal with all my patients to fully understand the problems they are experiencing and offer the easiest solutions that resolve their issues in the best way possible.
 Vaginal rejuvenation is a cosmetic operation that improves the appearance of a woman’s genitalia.
-A woman can look like she did before she had children or even “virginal” before she had sex.
+A woman can look like she did before she had children.
 But vaginal rejuvenation not only addresses changes in sexual response for the woman and her partner but the surgery also helps a woman feel much better physically.”

 The FPMRS Surgeons at Cherokee Women’s Health are Vaginal Rejuvenation Experts and Are Here For You